|Elliott Sound Products||Distortion & Feedback|

 This could lead one to imagine that the application of feedback has indeed increased the level of the high order distortion components, but in fact it has done no such thing.
 What has happened is that the feedback at higher frequencies is insufficient to reduce the upper harmonics as effectively as those at lower frequencies.
 Their amplitudes have been reduced, but not by as much as the low order harmonics.
 High order distortion products can therefore be seen extending out well past the audio band, at a similar level to the lower order components.
 For example, we may find that the tenth harmonic is reduced to perhaps -80dB, but the eleventh is only at -81dB, the twelfth at perhaps -81.5dB and so on.

 Examining the spectrum may show that the relative levels of all subsequent harmonics remain at much the same level, well beyond the audio band.
 In this respect, the addition of feedback can easily be blamed for all the upper harmonics.
 The problem really lies with the gain of the amplifier, which rolls off the frequency response at a lower frequency than we may desire.
+Regardless of claims you may see, there is no evidence to support the notion that harmonics outside the audio band are audible, or somehow create audible artefacts.
+Consider that very few tweeters extend much beyond 20kHz - some do go higher, but there's again no evidence that this improves anything (or is even audible to the majority of listeners).

 The solution is simple enough - make sure the amp is as linear as possible before feedback is added (which in the above case means setting the bias current correctly).
 While there is no doubt that a wider open loop bandwidth is beneficial, this must never be at the expense of amplifier stability.
 A small amount of distortion at the uppermost frequency range is far better than an amp with marginal stability - oscillating amplifiers definitely don't sound very nice at all.